mraniki/tt/README.md

  - Support bot in private channel (or private chat) and multiple channel per enviroment
  - Handle Multi CEFI config (verified with Binance, Binance Testnet and ~~FTX~~ Kraken) and DEFI (test with Pancake)
  - Switch between CEFI using `/cex binance` or `/cex kraken` or DEFI `/dex pancake`
- - Add config folder and config file in the dockerfile to automatically create the volume folder and its config
+ - Support config folder and config file in the dockerfile to automatically create the volume folder and its config

 ![IMG_2517](https://user-images.githubusercontent.com/8766259/199422978-dc3322d9-164b-42af-9cf2-84c6bc3dae29.jpg)

  ## 🚧 ToDo
-- formating/handling of response from exchange (opened position, last closed order)
 - Integrate DEFI DEX (like pancakeswap or uniswap)
 - support futures and margin options (to be checked)
 - Setup send message overall function
+- clean up and refactorize the code structure for clean v1
+- formating/handling of response from exchange (opened position, last closed order)
 - view last closed orders via /order command
 - view opened future position via /pos command
 - view daily pnl via /profit or /bal command